Dyalog/JSONServer/Docker/README.md

 _Further explanation_ of the ```docker run``` syntax and options can be found [here](https://docs.docker.com/engine/reference/commandline/run/#description).
 #### Build from here
 The docker image can be built from the DockerFile found in this directory.
-Example:
+For example:
 ```sh
 docker build -t dyalog-jsonserver .
 ```